-As someone who has actually been through the process of receiving executive clemency (I served 9 years of a 24 year sentence before being granted clemency by President Bill Clinton), I thought I would share some important factual information that may help you understand the Pardon Process.
+As someone who has actually been through the process of filing and receiving executive clemency (I served 9 years of a 24 year sentence before being granted clemency by President Clinton), I thought I would share some important factual information that may help our understand the Pardon Process.

 Q and A about Pardons

 Q. What is a pardon vs. clemency vs. a commutation?

 A. It’s confusing, because the terms “clemency” and “pardon” are often interchangeable but rule of thumb is clemency means “mercy” and a pardon means “forgiveness” as in the person’s rights are restored, so they can work in fields otherwise closed to formerly incarcerated individuals, such as nursing, teaching, etc. “Pardon” is typically used with referring to a “full pardon.” (see below) Clemency is typically referenced when filing for a sentence commutation or reduction of sentence.

 Q. If my clemency petition is granted, will I get an immediate release?

 A .
 Alice Marie Johnson got an immediate release under the Trump administration.
 I received an immediate release under President Clinton, but no one during the Obama administration did.
 A new rule was established at the Pardon Office during the George W. Bush administration that required prisoners to remain in prison an additional period of time even after the President signed the clemency petition.
 CAN-DO will continue to monitor this during the Trump administration but we are pleased that Alice got an immediate release, indicating this may be the new norm.

 Q. Can I file for clemency if I have other appeals pending?